harens/depythel/docs/source/analysis.rst

     * Modular language support is not only important as a USP for depythel, but also since Dependency Hell can happen in any language.

-    Dependency hell is not technology specific either.
+    "Dependency hell is not technology specific either.
 I've run into it in the Ruby/Rails ecosystem, in the Clojure ecosystem, and in the NodeJS ecosystem.
 I know folks who have run into it in C++ and Python, too.
 You name the \
-    language, operating system, framework...it's going to happen.
+    language, operating system, framework...it's going to happen."

     -- `John Bintz, Software Engineer at Tidelift
     <https://dev.to/tidelift/dependency-hell-is-inevitable-and-that-s-ok-and-you-re-ok-too-5594>`_